Mayank0875/DSA-Problem/Maximum GCD/problem.md

 #### Input

-3 2
+3
-[2, 2, 3]
+[7, 6, 8]

 #### Output

-1
+2

 #### Explanation

-The array is [2, 2, 3] and X = 2.
-Ordinary pairs are (1, 2) because 2 + 2 is divisble by 2 and 2 * 2 is also divisble 2.
+If we replace 7 with 4, the greatest common divisor of the three integers on the blackboard will be 2, which is the maximum possible value.

 ### 2

 #### Input

-4 2
+2
-[2, 4, 6, 3]
+[100, 100]

 #### Output

-3
+100

 #### Explanation

-The array is [2, 4, 6, 3] and X = 2.
-Ordinary pairs are (1, 2), (1, 3), (2, 3).
+We can replace an integer with itself.

 ## Input Format

-- First line: two integer 'n' and 'X' representing the number of elements in the array and value of X respectively.
+- First line: integer 'n' representing the number of elements written on the blackboard .
-- Second line: 'n' integers representing the elements of the array.
+- Second line: 'n' integers representing the elements that are written on blackboard.
 - You will be given the array as an input to your function

 ## Output Format

-- Return an integer representing the number of ordinary pairs.
+- Return an integer representing the greatest common divisor.

 ## Constraints

-- 1 ≤ n ≤ 10^6
+- 1 ≤ n ≤ 10^5
-- 1 ≤ X ≤ 10^6
-- 1 ≤ arr[i] ≤ 10^6
+- 1 ≤ arr[i] ≤ 10^9

 ## Time Limit

-1 second
+2 second

 ## Memory Limit